Paramount (PSKY)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Over the next year, analysts predict Paramount’s cash conversion will fall to break even.
-Their consensus estimates imply its free cash flow margin of 1.1% for the last 12 months will decrease by 1.2 percentage points.
+Over the next year, analysts predict Paramount will flip from cash-producing to cash-burning.
+Their consensus estimates imply its free cash flow margin of 1.2% for the last 12 months will decrease to negative 1%.

 9. Return on Invested Capital (ROIC)